Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Application of matrix formalism

 \subsubsection{Structure of $\cL$}

-As $t$ varies in $\NR^2$, the configuration of the polygon may become different from the one in \figurename~\ref{f:01063}.
+As $t$ varies in $\NR^2$, the configuration of the polygons may become different from the one in \figurename~\ref{f:01063}.
 The singular points in the $t$-space (forming the Landau set $\cL$) correspond to the following topological events: